Encentivize/log-file-remover/README.md

   - require the library in your code
   - entry point is index.js

+  I suggest the use of the node async library, to asynchronously schedule the removal of log files.

   ```javascript
   var logRemover = require('log-file-remover');
   logRemover.schedule(config);
   ```

+##Commandline

 ##Config JSON Object
 The library will accept a custom config object being passed into the schedule function.
 If no object is passed through then the default config will be used.